seamplex/feenox/doc/FAQ.md

 In increasing order of complexity and comprehensiveness, these resources explain what [FeenoX](https://www.seamplex.com/feenox) is:

  * The [examples](https://www.seamplex.com/feenox/examples) will give a brief overview of what FeenoX can do.
+ * The [tutorials](https://www.seamplex.com/feenox/doc/tutorials) will walk your through how to use FeenoX to solve problems.
  * The [README](https://www.seamplex.com/feenox/) in the [GitHub repository](https://github.com/seamplex/feenox/) has a brief introduction (after explaining why).
  * There is also a [description](https://www.seamplex.com/feenox/doc/feenox-desc.html) in the [documentation](https://seamplex.com/feenox/doc/).
  * FeenoX is an "offer" to a fictitious "tender" for a computational tool.
 The RFQ is the [Software Requirements Specification](https://www.seamplex.com/feenox/doc/srs.pdf) and the explanation of how FeenoX addresses each requirement is the [Software Design Specification](https://www.seamplex.com/feenox/doc/srs.pdf).